Multiphase flow: Fundamental forces in multi-phase flow

 The volumetric flow rate and fluid motion, in general, is driven by different forces acting on fluid elements.
 There are five forces that affect flow rate, each of these forces can be categorised in three different types; line, surface and volume.

-Consider a line element of length L on Volume forces act on an element proportional to the volume ($V \propto L^3$).
+Consider a line element of length L. Volume forces act on an element proportional to the volume ($V \propto L^3$).
 Surface forces act on elements proportional to the size of the area ($A \propto L^2$) and line forces act on one dimensional curve elements ($\zeta \propto L$):

 Where P = pressure, ρ = mass density, Δ = change in quantity, σ = surface tension, μ = Dynamic viscosity, A = area g = acceleration due to gravity, L = linear dimension, V = volume, U = velocity of continuous phase.

 The pressure force acts on an area or surface elements and accelerates the fluid in the downwards direction of the pressure gradient.
 The pressure difference between the beginning and the end of the pressure gradient is known as the pressure drop.
 The Darcy-Weisbach equation can be utilised to calculate pressure drop in a channel.

 The viscous force acts on a surface or area element and tends to make the flow uniform by diminishing velocity differences between phases, effectively opposes flow and lessens flow rate.
 This is evident in comparisons between high viscosity oil mixtures in comparison with low viscosity mixtures, where the higher viscosity oil moves slower.

 The inertia force is a volume force, which retains the direction and the magnitude of the motion.
 It is equivalent to the magnitude of the mass of the element multiplied by its acceleration.
 Acceleration is defined in this case as $U^2L^{-1}$, due to the linear dimension L being proportional to time.
 Higher inertia forces lead to turbulence, whereas lower inertia results in laminar flow.

 The buoyancy force represents the net action of gravity whilst the density is non-uniform.
 The surface-tension force acts on a line or curve element and minimizes the surface area of the interface - this force is specific to gas-liquid or liquid-liquid flows.